LoLToHell/extra-themed-icons-aosp/README.md

 # Extra Themed Icons

-This Magisk Module adds more icons either lines or filled (you can choose) than a normal Pixel Launcher.
+This Magisk Module adds more icons either lines or filled (you can choose) than a normal AOSP Launchers.
 > **NOTES:**
 > - These icons are not mine (the credits will be below, I only make the module).
 > - I recommend disabling and enabling the thematic icons so that the module is well applied.